perlang-org/perlang/docs/learn/the-language/index.md

 > _The future is not set_ (John & Sarah Connor, _Terminator 2: Judgment Day_)

 There is currently no road map as for exactly "when" and "if" various features will be implemented into the language and its standard library.
-Your best bet for now is looking at [the milestones](https://github.com/perlang-org/perlang/milestones) in the GitHub repo, where various ideas are roughly categorized into projected releases, depending on when we imagine that they may get introduced into the language.
+Your best bet for now is looking at [the milestones](https://gitlab.perlang.org/perlang/perlang/-/milestones) in the GitLab repo, where various ideas are roughly categorized into projected releases, depending on when we imagine that they may get introduced into the language.

 ## Footnotes